phoenixframework/phoenix/K_deployment.md

 Deployment is great and all, but be sure you have these things before continuing:

 - a working application
-- a build environment - this can be your dev env
+- a build environment - this can be our dev environment
-- a hosting environment - this can also be your build env for testing/experimentation
+- a hosting environment - this can be our build environment for testing/experimentation

-Be sure that the architectures for both your build and hosting environments are the same, e.g. 64-bit Linux -> 64-bit Linux.
-If the architectures don't match, your application might not run when deployed.
-Using a virtual machine for your build environment that mirrors your hosting environment is an easy way to avoid such problems.
+We need to be sure that the architectures for both our build and hosting environments are the same, e.g. 64-bit Linux -> 64-bit Linux.
+If the architectures don't match, our application might not run when deployed.
+Using a virtual machine that mirrors our hosting environment as our build environment is an easy way to avoid such problems.

 ### Goals

 Our main goal for this guide is to generate a release, using [Elixir Release Manager](https://github.com/bitwalker/exrm) (exrm) and deploy it to our hosting environment.
-Once we have our application running, we will discuss steps needed to make it available to the world.
+Once we have our application running, we will discuss steps needed to make it publicly visible.

 ## Tasks